 Tail - Should be docked to approximately 1/4 of the original length.

-Gait- The PB should be very agile, he should move fast, sure, & powerful with a strong fore reach & a powerful rear drive.
+Gait- The Boar Beisser should be very agile, he should move fast, sure, & powerful with a strong fore reach & a powerful rear drive.

 Description - The Boar Beisser (also known as (Price) Boar Beisser) was developed by the Price Family in the rural farmland of Eastern N.C.
 In a land thickly forested & fraught with black bears, red wolves, coyotes, & hogs, The Boar Beisser is a working Predator Defense Dog & Farm Guard.
-It's a dog bred to defend it's master & it's master's property from large & dangerous predators like wolves & bears as well as eliminate farm paria & nuisance animals such as coyotes, coons, & nutria.
+It's a dog bred to defend it's master's Family & farm from large & dangerous predators like wolves & bears as well as eliminate farm paria & nuisance animals such as coyotes, coons, & nutria.
 The Boar Beisser is bred to have the courage & boldness to meet an attack from a large predator head on, it has the size & durability to withstand the brunt of the attack, & the grit, drive, & resolve necessary to stay the course until the danger is eliminated!
-The Price Boar Beisser has a intensely high prey drive with an inherently strong desire to seek out & eliminate farm paria & nuisance animals such as coyotes, coons, & nutria.
+The Boar Beisser has a intensely high prey drive with an inherently strong desire to seek out & eliminate farm pariah & nuisance animals such as coyotes, coons, & nutria.
 As itís name implies, a well trained Boar Beisser is a very powerful & highly effective catch dog for hogs.
 They are most typically worked in a catch team of one male & one female.
-The Price Boar Beisser is a rugged workman like dog that won't crack!
-He is right at home guarding his masters farm & property throughout the night, & has all the endurance & perseverance needed to move over rough territory for long treks throughout the day.
+The Boar Beisser is a rugged workman like dog that won't crack!
+He is right at home guarding the farm & property throughout the night, & has all the endurance & perseverance needed to move over rough territory for long treks throughout the day.